Serving Denver, Aurora, Boulder & Nearby in Colorado1-866-212-7780

 As a standard, the Environmental Protection Agency (EPA) has defined 4.0 pCi/L as the "action level" for any indoor environment.
 This means that a test reading 4.0 pCi/L and above needs to be mitigated and the radon levels need to be immediately reduced.

 As long as your home is below 4.0 pCi/L, you should have some peace of mind.
-However, Rod Martin's Complete Basement Systems wants to do everything possible to get the radon levels as low as possible.
-Contact Rod Martin's Complete Basement Systems today for more information.
+However, Rod Martin's Complete Basement Systems can provide you with testing or radon mitigation system if you're concerned that the radon levels in your home are too high.

 Maybe 10 pCi/L doesn't sound all that bad, so 4.0 pCi/L can't be a problem at all.
 In order to understand the number, you have to understand the measuring system.
 Let's compare some figures.